m-lima/crack-rust/task.todo.md

   - [X] Detect if not all hashes were cracked
 - [X] Merge with the summary module (make it a single reporting module)
 - [X] Progress showing when crack -d gpu (single input)
+- [X] Simplify option building
+  - [X] Require less pre-computation to build options
+  - [X] Remove panic from args and options
+  - [X] Move checks from args to options